History of Gainesville, Florida: Boom and bust

 Gainesville participated in the national economic boom that followed the end of World War I. In 1925, Gainesville was swept up by the land boom that had started in Miami Beach earlier in the year.
 New subdivisions were platted and auctioned, binders on property were sold and resold with ever-increasing prices, and almost 100 real estate brokers and agents were registered in Gainesville on the first day licenses were required.
 Plans were floated to build a modern first-class hotel in Gainesville.
 After a false start in which the financing plans fell through, a developer from southern Florida who had become heavily involved in the real estate market in Gainesville, W. McKey Kelly, put forward plans for a ten-story, 120-room hotel.
 Construction on the Hotel Kelly, also known as the Dixie Hotel, started in 1926, but Kelly ran out of money before construction was completed, and the collapse of the land boom doomed the project.
 The unfinished hotel sat empty for more than a decade until a federal grant and private donation allowed its completion as the Seagle Building.

 Glen Springs hosted the first concrete swimming pool in Gainesville in the mid-1920s.
 It was a popular recreation site for over 40 years.

 Changes in city government occurred in the 1920s.
 The city changed its charter to add a city manager.
 The police force was increased from three men to nine, and a desk sergeant was available to answer a telephone 24 hours a day.
-A county hospital opened in Gainesville in 1928.
+Alachua General Hospital opened in Gainesville in 1928.
 More streets were paved, using asphalt rather than bricks.
 Increasing demand for electricity led the city commission to consider contracting with Florida Power and Light rather than issuing bonds to expand the city generating capacity, but voters passed an amendment to the city charter forbidding any such deal.
 With a booming population, schools had become overcrowded.
 Gainesville High School was opened in 1926 and expanded two years later.
 The old Gainesville Graded and High School became an elementary school.
 Lincoln School, offering 12 grades for African-Americans, opened in 1923, replacing the Union Academy, which had served African-American students since 1867.